Trump administration seeks to block full SNAP payments for November

 Jasmen Youngbey of Newark, New Jersey, waited in line Friday at a food pantry in the state’s largest city.
 As a single mom attending college, Youngbey said she relies on SNAP to help feed her 7-month-old and 4-year-old sons.
 But she said her account balance was at $0.

-“Not everybody has cash to pull out and say, ‘OK, I’m going to go and get this,’ especially with the cost of food right now.
-It’s now possible,” she said.
+“Not everybody has cash to pull out and say, ‘OK, I’m going to go and get this,’ especially with the cost of food right now,” she said.

 Tihinna Franklin, a school bus guard who was waiting in the same line outside the United Community Corporation food pantry, said her SNAP account balance was at 9 cents and she was down to three items in her freezer.
 She typically relies on the roughly $290 a month in SNAP benefits to help feed her grandchildren.